 Understanding can only be gained through genuine curiosity, and empathy.

 Attachment Theory doesn’t seek to change the fact that some things are simply unacceptable.
-I’m certainly not a cheerleader for behaviours that cause mental or physical pain to others.
-However, I do believe that understanding can help.
+I’m certainly not a cheerleader for behaviours that cause mental or physical pain to others.; however, I do believe that understanding can help.
 It can help because without understanding and the empathy required to get to a place of understanding, it is nearly impossible to know why people are acting outside the boundaries of acceptable behaviour the rest of us reside within.
 In some cases this understanding may lead us to change our approach within our relationships, in other cases we might even expand what we determine to be acceptable.
 In all cases, our understanding does not amount, in and of itself, to acceptance.

 Working with clients in my private practice from a place of Attachment means I can still say ‘no’.
 I can take the time to create understanding and empathy, learn from it and continue to reject the thoughts or behaviours I sought to comprehend.
-These boundaries are necessarily within the counselling setting, just as they are in ‘real life’.
+These boundaries are necessary within the counselling setting, just as they are in ‘real life’.
 Over time, my counselling approach and the use of Attachment Theory ultimately creates a reciprocal process.
 Not only do I gain understanding, but the clients I’m working with do too.
 Of themselves, their own behaviours, and where it all fits within the context of their relationships.
-And it is this understanding which creates the conditions necessary for change.
+It is this understanding which creates the conditions necessary for change.